cogentcore/cogent/README.md

   object has their own specific gradient instance.  kinda lame, but probably inevitable without using bbox.
     + gradient editor can enable naming

-* separate updating thread, with atomic flags that trigger updates -- gui manip on main thread sets flag every time there is a change, updater checks for flag, clears it after update finishes.  separate flag for final update that ensures final state is reflected.

 * svg.Node ToPath -- convert any node to a path

 * shift + move = pan image, else rubber-band select items in box